 The building welcomes tenants and visitors through a large and lively reception area – always a ‘hive’ of activity, particularly on Friday afternoons when tenants socialise in shared spaces.

-Intelligent Environments are pleased to have been involved in the design and commissioning of the lighting control system for this stunning addition to Smales Farm.
+Intelligent Environments are pleased to have been involved in the construction process for this stunning addition to Smales Farm.